-New Line was the “House Freddy Built,” but his presence had fed New Line so much capital in such a short time it no longer really needed him after Nightmare on Elm Street 5: The Dream Child‘s poor box office indicated the well had run dry.
+New Line was the “House That Freddy Built,” but his presence had fed New Line so much capital in such a short time it no longer really needed him after Nightmare on Elm Street 5: The Dream Child‘s poor box office indicated the well had run dry.
 They wouldn’t hold Freddy off the screen for a while to re-build interest/anticipation nor would they plunge into a Freddy Vs. Jason film.
 The slasher genre, in general, was dying [see: the box office for Jason Takes Manhattan in 1989].
 It was time to move on.
+It was time for Freddy to die.

 From this point forward, unless otherwise noted all quotes come from Never Sleep Again: The Elm Street Legacy.

-1. It wasn’t a marketing ploy – Freddy’s Dead really was supposed to be The Final Friday
+1. It wasn’t a marketing ploy – Freddy’s Dead really was supposed to be The Final Nightmare

 2. Peter Jackson wrote an early screenplay featuring an old, decrepit Freddy